The diesel engine – a driving garbage incinerator

 Seen under the microscope, diesel is no seamless liquid like water.
 It’s more a collection of droplets averaging in sizes of about 80 to 120 nanometers.
 Those droplets are pretty hard to vaporize in the combustion chamber which makes any diesel burn incomplete by nature as the fuel incinerates in concentric rings at the surface of the droplet (we had that in another post, you remember?).

 That’s the birth of Fine Particles, as the concentric burn produces a kernel in the middle of the droplet.
 This kernel is then evacuated through the vehicle exhaust straight into our lungs causing cancer and a plethora of other nasty diseases.
 Also, because diesel burns very hot it produces a lot of Nitrogen Oxides, also very deleterious to human health.
-Sulfur also combines with Oxygen producing Sulfur Oxides which then produces acid rain.
+Sulfur also combines with Oxygen producing Sulfur Oxides which then produce acid rain.

 Besides, Middle Distillates are never free from non-oil substances – a bewildering array of heavy metals and sulfur among others.
 All those substances are found in the particulates that diesel engines emit.